cncf/tag-security/assessments/projects/cni/self-assessment.md

 ### Responsible Disclosures Process

-As documented under the [Contact section of CNI's documentation](https://www.cni.dev/docs/#contact), issues can be reported privately via email to the email addresses listed in the [MAINTAINERS](https://github.com/containernetworking/cni/blob/master/MAINTAINERS) file.\
+As documented under the [Contact section of CNI's documentation](https://www.cni.dev/docs/#contact), issues can be reported privately via email to the email addresses listed in the [MAINTAINERS](https://github.com/containernetworking/cni/blob/master/MAINTAINERS) file.
-Beyond what is mentioned above, the CNI team does not have a defined process for handling/responding to reports.

 ### Incident Response Process

 The CNI team does not have an incident response process defined.
-If a security issue is found, it is suggested to report privately to the email addresses listed in the MAINTAINERS file.

 ## Appendix